La-wea-cosmica/Monar/README.md

 # Monar 🎃

-# WARNING!
-# This Launcher Dosent Support the Forge Module For now...
-# i will add the ReplayMod (forge module) support as soon i can...
 **Let me Introduce you Monar Launcher!**

 Monar is a very simple launcher of Lunar Client Created on Batch (.bat), It launch's 2 times more faster than the Normal Lunar Client!